Mirrorlamp for indirect light

 The bracket can be printed 4 or 8 times depending on the size of the mirror, but 4 should be enough.

 Then you string wire from the sleeve to the brackets and under the mirror from bracket to bracket to secure the mirror from falling out.

 Liked ByView All

 Give a Shout Out

 Mirrorlamp for indirect light by Sungod3k is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure Sungod3k would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Sungod3k would love to see what you've printed.
+Please document your print and share a Make with the community.